Electric Vehicle Charging Stations

 The chargers are made by ChargePoint and through their app notify drivers of available stations, as well as when their charge is complete.
 A ChargePoint account is required to use the chargers.

 While improvements continue to be made, most electric vehicles on the market today have a 250 to 300 mile range.
 Incentives are now available for both new and used electric vehicles.

 ELECTRIC VEHICLE CHARGING AT CITY HALL AND CHAPMAN/DAVIS LOTS

-The Massachusetts Department of Energy Resources (DOER) awarded the Town of Greenfield two electric vehicle charging stations that are located downtown and can charge up to four electric vehicles at a time.
-The downtown stations provide convenient locations along the Route 91 and Route 2 corridors with easy access to food, shopping and entertainment while the vehicles charge.
+The Massachusetts Department of Energy Resources awarded the City of Greenfield two electric vehicle charging stations that are located downtown and can charge up to four electric vehicles at a time.
+The downtown stations provide convenient locations along the Route 91 and Route 2 corridors with easy access to food, shopping, and entertainment while the vehicles charge.

-Locations of other charging stations in New England can be found at the DOER’s Alternate Fuel Data Center Website.
+Locations of other charging stations in New England can be found on the U.S. Department of Energy's site.